Theresa Lynch

 UK

-Theresa started as a Postgraduate Teaching Assistant at Birmingham Law School and in 2011 she was appointed as a Teaching Fellow (TF).
-From September 2012 her TF position will be linked to the Law School’s Centre for Professional Legal Education and Research (CEPLER).
+Theresa is the Director of Advocacy at Birmingham Law.
+She is an Associate Professor and her position is linked to the Law School’s Centre for Professional Legal Education and Research (CEPLER).

 Qualifications